 We have been jointly commissioned with Kids to deliver a national participation programme with disabled children and young people, and children and young people with SEN.

-Making Participation Work, funded by the Department for Education, focusses on six key elements to enable effective young people’s participation:
+Making Participation Work, funded by the Department for Education, focuses on five key elements to enable effective young people’s participation:

 - Scoping work on children and young people’s participation to build a clear picture of the breadth and depth of local area engagement with children and young people.
-Find out more about how our FLARE group helps us achieve this, and read about our Hot Topics wider engagement work.
 We are currently working on developing further methods for wider engagement, including digital participation.

 - Raising awareness about young people’s participation.